kkots/GGXrdBackgroundGamepad/README.md

 ## How to use

 Download the latest release from the Releases section.
-Extract the .zip file, launch the patcher (on Linux launch the GGXrdBackgroundGamepad_linux instead) and select the game's GuiltyGearXrd.exe file.
+Download the `GGXrdBackgroundGamepad.exe` file (if you're on Linux, download the `GGXrdBackgroundGamepad_linux` instead), launch the patcher and select the game's GuiltyGearXrd.exe file.
 Usually it's located at `C:\Program Files (x86)\Steam\steamapps\common\GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32`.and on Linux it should at `/home/YOUR_USER/.steam/debian-installation/steamapps/common/GUILTY GEAR Xrd -REVELATOR-/Binaries/Win32`.

 You only ever need to do this once.